 According to the decision of the general assembly and extraordinary general assembly meetings dated 29 June 2021.
 Issued and paid-up capital increased from 1,243,668 thousand EGP to 5,000,000 thousand EGP with an increase amounting 3,756,332 thousand EGP, fully paid in through full utilization of the specific reserve amounting to 65,214 thousand EGP, plus full utilization of the specific capital gain reserve for 63,183 thousand EGP plus amount of 3,627,935 thousand EGP transferred from the retained earnings through the distribution of free shares.
-The bank is currently in process to obtain all required regulatory approvals.
 It is worth to mention that the bank increased its authorized capital from 3,500,000 thousand EGP to 6,000,000 thousand EGP.